SrijanBadhya/Debsoc/Running the PES Debsoc.md

 Here, it's quite easy to explain that the narrative could be either right or wrong, but that doesn't matter.
 It's also quite evident that people who believe the narrative, are going to give up on what could have been a successful relationship.
 Narratives affecting hope, which affects actions, is something that can clearly be mechanized from this motion.

 On a similar note, weighing is a tricky concept to talk about, but what I found to be the most understandable way to explain it is to talk about the trolley problem.
 Would you rather kill 2 old people or 1 young person?
 Would you rather kill 20 cats or 1 human?
-Would you rather
+Would you rather cut off education from 10 people or medical treatment from 20 people?

 ---
 ### Pranks